 The Medical Student Council (MSC) represents the medical student body.
 Each class is represented by its elected president, vice president, secretary, treasurer, service chair as well as a representative from each college in each class.
-The MSC is regarded by faculty and administration as the official voice of the student body.
-It appoints members to the faculty committees which have student members and it is advisory on an ad hoc basis to the Dean and the various Associate Deans.
+The MSC is regarded by faculty and administration as the official voice of the student body and it is advisory on an ad hoc basis to the Dean and the various Associate Deans.
 The membership of this group comes from each of the four classes.

 In the MSC Constitution, duties and responsibilities of the officers are mandated and defined.
 Likewise, the formation of committees is discussed.
 Also contained within the Constitution are the mechanisms by which proposals and petitions are handled when they are brought before the Student Government.
-For further information on the Medical Student Government, please visit http://www.ttuhsc.edu/fostersom/sga/.
+For further information on the Medical Student Government, please visit https://elpaso.ttuhsc.edu/som/msc/default.aspx.